d-hackmt/DBMS---SQL-BSC-SY-SSE/Db from scratch/Readme.md

-# Lets make db
+# Lets make database

-Hello guys , the below link will take you to demonstrations of how to make a db from scratch
+Hello guys , the below link will take you to demonstrations of how to make a db(database) from scratch

 Link to videos : https://drive.google.com/drive/folders/1NZ47nohQXQaD9E6j1V32EPTCIegoz7j_?usp=sharing